mezzio/mezzio/docs/book/v3/features/error-handling.md

 }
 ```

-Then, enable the delegator factory by registering it in the `delegators` element of the relevant [ConfigProvider class](https://docs.laminas.dev/laminas-config-aggregator/config-providers/), as in the example below.
+Then, enable the delegator factory by registering it in the `delegators` element of the relevant [ConfigProvider class](https://docs.laminas.dev/laminas-config-aggregator/config-providers/).
+For example, in _src/App/src/ConfigProvider.php_, update the `getDependencies()` method as follows:

 ```php
 public function getDependencies(): array